Survey yourself daily for new symptoms and stay home if you have them.

 - Nausea or vomiting

 If you feel sick – stay home!
 If your symptoms progress, you should contact your health provider and report positive COVID-19 tests to the university.
-Students should contact the UC Davis Student Health and Counseling Services about testing.
+Students should contact the UC Davis Student Health and Counseling Services about testing if they have symptoms.

 Report any positive COVID-19 cases

-Employees and students at the Davis campus must report a COVID-19 diagnosis for themselves or someone with whom they share a residence.
-Follow this brief guidance to report a positive case or concern by emailing email@example.com.
+UC Davis employees and students must report their COVID-19 diagnosis or close contact (within the past 10 days) of someone diagnosed with COVID-19.
+Follow this brief guidance to report a positive case or concern.

 Anyone identified within our campus community as being at risk of exposure from these individuals will be notified if they need to quarantine and/or self-monitor for symptoms.

-See the latest information on reported cases for the Davis campus and their current status.
+See the latest information on reported cases for the Davis campus.

 Information for high-risk populations